-If you have suffered the loss of a loved one as a result of someone’s negligence, call one of the wrongful death lawyers in Philadelphia at Villari, Brandes & Giannone now.
+If you have suffered the loss of a loved one as a result of someone’s negligence, call one of the wrongful death lawyers at Villari, Brandes & Giannone now.
 Time may be of the essence in protecting your legal rights.
 Contact us today for a free case evaluation!

 - If a spouse is living but there are no parents or children, then the spouse is given the entire estate.

 - If there is a spouse and the parents are living with no children involved, then the entire estate is given to the spouse.